 The latest Corolla is also more stylish than previous generations, further adding to its long list of reasons to buy.
 A bold face and well-defined lines give the Corolla parking-lot presence, which is backed up by similarly detailed interior styling.

 Comfort and ease are also Corolla hallmarks, and it remains a great choice for long-haul commuters and in-city errand runners alike with good seats and a smooth ride, as highlighted in our full review: "Toyota's 2016 Corolla compact sedan won't light fires in the hearts of most driving enthusiasts, but just about everyone else will find a lot to like in this not-so-compact 4-door.
 The ride is smooth and confident, with a bit of playfulness in the sporty S."

 We also like the available Entune infotainment systems, all of which benefit from simple and straightforward operation.
 And even a base Corolla includes a USB port, Bluetooth wireless connectivity and steering-wheel mounted audio controls.

-The 2016 Toyota Corolla starts at a Manufacturer's Suggested Retail Price (MSRP) of around $17,500 and tops $24,000 with niceties like a moonroof, navigation system and push-button start.
-The most popular 2015 Toyota Corolla powertrain is rated to return city/highway fuel economy of 29/38 mpg, but there's a also an Eco model rated at 30/42 mpg.
+The 2016 Toyota Corolla starts at a Manufacturer's Suggested Retail Price (MSRP) of around $18,000 and tops out closer to $25,000 with niceties like a moonroof, navigation system and push-button start.
+And no matter which Corolla you choose, you're buying one of the best new-car values available today.